Donald Trump v. State of New York

 The District Court for the Southern District of New York held that the Trump Administration’s policy of excluding undocumented immigrants from the apportionment base violates the Census Act, holding that “Congress mandated that the President use a specific set of numbers — those produced by the decennial census itself — for purposes of the reapportionment.”
 The government appealed that decision, and the Supreme Court decided to hold oral argument in the case.
 CAC again filed a friend-of-the-court brief on behalf of Members of Congress.

-Our brief argues that, in order to guarantee equal representation for equal numbers of people, the Constitution mandated a count of the nation’s total population as the standard for apportioning representatives to Congress.
+Our brief argued that, in order to guarantee equal representation for equal numbers of people, the Constitution mandated a count of the nation’s total population as the standard for apportioning representatives to Congress.
 The Constitution’s text explicitly requires an “actual Enumeration” of the people, imposing on the federal government the duty to count the “whole number of persons in each State.”
 As both Founding and Fourteenth Amendment history make clear, the Constitution requires the federal government to count “the whole body of the people” for the purpose of apportioning representatives.
 It draws no distinction between citizens and non-citizens, but rather requires that the “whole immigrant population should be numbered with the people and counted as part of them.”

-Our brief further argues that Congress used its power to regulate the manner of the Census to create a self-executing system of apportionment based on the constitutionally mandated count of all persons living in the United States.
+Our brief further argued that Congress used its power to regulate the manner of the Census to create a self-executing system of apportionment based on the constitutionally mandated count of all persons living in the United States.
 To that end, the Census Act requires the President to include all persons living in the United States in the apportionment base regardless of citizenship status.

 Thus, both the Constitution and federal statute make clear that the President may not refuse to count persons living in the United States simply because of their immigration status.